Optimizing spring cover crop management for productivity, soil health and climate resilience

 2. *Winter cereal (Cereal rye or other winter cereal chosen by farmer).
 Most common standard cover crop.
 In Maryland winter wheat is the most popular, while cereal rye is second most popular and the most often recommended for its winter hardiness and effectiveness nitrogen capture.

-3. *Grass-brassica-legume mixture (farmer choice from each group).
+3. *Grass-brassica-legume mixture (farmer choice from each group plus others, if desired).
 This 3-species CC works well in the mid-Atlantic, with rye, radish, and crimson clover being most popular species.
 This CC provides aggressive fall growth and nutrient cycling by brassica, and long-lasting mulch from cereal, but without the nitrogen immobilization and yield drag single-species cereal CCs often entail.

 4. Grass-legume mixture (farmer choice of species).
-Similar to #3 above, but no brassica for famers with brassica crops in rotation or desire to limit CC seed costs.
+Similar to #3 above, but no brassica for farmers with brassica crops in rotation or desire to limit CC seed costs.

 1. Methods: Experimental design, experimental unit size, and treatment application.